-Condition Complian ice Status No. Title Complied Not Complied Remarks 1(4)(d) The Board shall clearly define respective roles and responsibilities of the Chairperson and the Managing Director and/or Chief Executive Officer; ~ 1(4)(e) In the absence of the Chairperson of the Board, the remaining members may elect one of themselves from non-executive directors as Chairperson for that particular Board's meeting; the reason of absence of the regular Chairperson shall be duly recorded in the minutes.
-No such event occurred in 2021 1(5) The Directors' Report to Shareholders: I I 1 (5) (i) An industry outlook and possible future developments in the industry $\checkmark$ 1 (5) (ii) The segment-wise or product-wise performance ~ 1 (5) (iii) Risks and concerns including internal and external risk factors, threat to sustainability and negative impact on environment, if any; $\checkmark$ 1(5)(i∨) A discussion on Cost of Goods sold, Gross Profit Margin and Net Profit Margin, where applicable; $\checkmark$ 1(5)(\) A discussion on continuity of any extraordinary activities and their implications (gain or loss); $\checkmark$ 1(5)(∨i) A detailed discussion on related party transactions along with a statement showing amount, nature of related party, nature of transactions and basis of transactions of all related party transactions; $\checkmark$ 1 (5) (∨ii) A statement of utilization of proceeds raised through public issues, rights issues and/or any other instruments No such event occurred in 2021 1 (5) (viii) An explanation if the financial results deteriorate after the company goes for Initial Public Offering (IPO), Repeat Public Offering (RPO), Rights Share Offer, Direct Listing, etc.; No such event occurred in 2021 1(5)(ix) An explanation on any significant variance that occurs between Quarterly Financial performances and Annual Financial Statements; $\checkmark$ 1 (5) (x) A statement of remuneration paid to the directors including independent directors; $\checkmark$ 1 (5) (xi) A statement that the financial statements prepared by the management of the issuer company present fairly its state of affairs, the result of its operations, cash flows and changes in equity; $\checkmark$ 1 (5) (xii) A statement that proper books of account of the issuer company have been maintained; $\checkmark$ 1 (5) (xiii) A statement that appropriate accounting policies have been consistently applied in preparation of the financial statements and that the accounting estimates are based on reasonable and prudent judgment; $\checkmark$ 1 (5) (xiv) A statement that International Accounting Standards (IAS) or International Financial Reporting Standards (IFRS), as applicable in Bangladesh, have been followed in preparation of the financial statements and any departure there from has been adequately disclosed; ~ 1(5)(xv) A statement that the system of internal control is sound in design and has been effectively implemented and monitored; ~
+Condition ~ 11.
+Compliar nce Status D No. Title Complied Not Complied Remarks 1(4)(d) The Board shall clearly define respective roles and responsibilities of the Chairperson and the Managing Director and/or Chief Executive Officer; \checkmark 1(4)(e) In the absence of the Chairperson of the Board, the remaining members may elect one of themselves from non-executive directors as Chairperson for that particular Board's meeting; the reason of absence of the regular Chairperson shall be duly recorded in the minutes.
+1(5) The Directors' Report to Shareholders: 1 1 1 (5) (i) An industry outlook and possible future developments in the industry \checkmark 1 (5) (ii) The segment-wise or product-wise performance \checkmark 1 (5) (iii) Risks and concerns including internal and external risk factors, threat to sustainability and negative impact on environment, if any; \checkmark 1 (5) (iv) A discussion on Cost of Goods sold, Gross Profit Margin and Net Profit Margin, where applicable; N/A 1(5)(v) A discussion on continuity of any extraordinary activities and their implications (gain or loss); N/A 1 (5) (vi) A detailed discussion on related party transactions along with a statement showing amount, nature of related party, nature of transactions and basis of transactions of all related party transactions; \checkmark Discloused in note no.: 45 of the Audited Financial Statements 1 (5) (vii) A statement of utilization of proceeds raised through public issues, rights issues and/or any other instruments No such event occurred in 2022 1 (5) (viii) An explanation if the financial results deteriorate after the company goes for Initial Public Offering (IPO), Repeat Public Offering (RPO), Rights Share Offer, Direct Listing, etc.; \checkmark 1 (5) (ix) An explanation on any significant variance that occurs between Quarterly Financial performances and Annual Financial Statements; \checkmark 1 (5) (x) A statement of remuneration paid to the directors including independent directors; \checkmark 1 (5) (xi) A statement that the financial statements prepared by the management of the issuer company present fairly its state of affairs, the result of its operations, cash flows and changes in equity; \checkmark 1 (5) (xii) A statement that proper books of account of the issuer company have been maintained; √ 1 (5) (xiii) A statement that appropriate accounting policies have been consistently applied in preparation of the financial statements and that the accounting estimates are based on reasonable and prudent judgment; \checkmark 1 (5) (xiv) A statement that International Accounting Standards (IAS) or International Financial Reporting Standards (IFRS), as applicable in Bangladesh, have been followed in preparation of the financial statements and any departure there from has been adequately disclosed; \checkmark 1 (5) (×v) A statement that the system of internal control is sound in design and has been effectively implemented and monitored; \checkmark